Low-complexity method for hybrid MPC with local guarantees: Solution method and theoretical guarantees

 \subsection{Existence}

 We have seen that for any regular KKT point we can ensure the existence of a $\xi$-proximal KKT point by choosing $\xi$ large enough.
-Therefore, if there exists a regular KKT point, we can ensure the existence of fixed points of the operator $T_\xi$, as demonstrated in the following theorem. \begin{theorem}[Existence of fixed points of $T_{\xi}$] If there exists a regular KKT point $(\kkt{z},\kkt{\lambda})$ of \refprob{prob:ConsensusProblem}, then there exists a $\bar{\xi} > 0$ such that $T_{\xi}$ has at least one fixed point for any $\xi \geq \bar{\xi}$. \begin{proof} Given a regular KKT point $(\kkt{z},\kkt{\lambda})$ of \refprob{prob:ConsensusProblem}.
+Therefore, if there exists a regular KKT point, we can ensure the existence of fixed points of the operator $T_\xi$, and therefore of \refalg{alg:krasnoselskij}, as demonstrated in the following theorem. \begin{theorem}[Existence of fixed points] If there exists a regular KKT point $(\kkt{z},\kkt{\lambda})$ of \refprob{prob:ConsensusProblem}, then there exists a $\bar{\xi} > 0$ such that \refalg{alg:krasnoselskij}, and equivalently $T_{\xi}$, has at least one fixed point for any $\xi \geq \bar{\xi}$. \end{theorem} \begin{proof} Given a regular KKT point $(\kkt{z},\kkt{\lambda})$ of \refprob{prob:ConsensusProblem}.
 By \refprop{prop:proxNormalsExistencei}, there exists a $\bar{\xi}>0$ such that for any $\xi\geq\bar{\xi}$ we have that $(\kkt{z},\kkt{\lambda})$ is a $\xi$-proximal KKT point.
-By \reflem{lem:opKKT}, $\kkt{s}:=\kkt{z}-\tfrac{1}{\xi}\kkt{\lambda} \in \zero K_{\xi}$ and thus $\kkt{s}$ is a fixed point of $T_{\xi}$. \end{proof} \end{theorem} In \reffig{fig:KKTpoints} we illustrate four examples for the existence and nature of KKT points.
-Figures \ref{fig:KKTpointsA}--\ref{fig:KKTpointsC} are cases where the proximal scaling $\xi > 0$ can be chosen such that fixed points of $T_\xi$ exist and we may find local minima using the proposed method.
+By \reflem{lem:opKKT}, $\kkt{s}:=\kkt{z}-\tfrac{1}{\xi}\kkt{\lambda} \in \zero K_{\xi}$ and thus $\kkt{s}$ is a fixed point of $T_{\xi}$ and $(\kkt{z},\kkt{y},\kkt{s})$, with $\kkt{y} = \kkt{z} = M_\xi \kkt{s} + c_\xi \in \euclproj{\set{Z}}(\kkt{s})$ is a fixed point of \refalg{alg:krasnoselskij}. \end{proof} In \reffig{fig:KKTpoints} we illustrate four examples for the existence and nature of KKT points.
+Figures \ref{fig:KKTpointsA}--\ref{fig:KKTpointsC} are cases where the proximal scaling $\xi > 0$ can be chosen such that fixed points of \refalg{alg:krasnoselskij} exist and we may find local minima using the proposed method.
 In \reffig{fig:KKTpointsD} the feasible set is a singleton and none of its corresponding KKT points are regular.
-In this case operator $T_{\xi}$ would not have a fixed point for any $\xi >0$, even though a generalized KKT point exists.
+In this case \refalg{alg:krasnoselskij} would not have a fixed point for any $\xi >0$, even though a generalized KKT point exists.
 Figures \ref{fig:KKTpointsA} and \ref{fig:KKTpointsB} illustrate common cases.
 On the other hand Figures \ref{fig:KKTpointsC} and \ref{fig:KKTpointsD} depict more rare cases.